junspanny/pi_interventiontool/README.md

-# Community-Comm
+# Personal Informatics Tool

 - A Chrome browser extension that passively monitors the user's behavior and guide's their news-browsinfg experience through several interventions.
-- Provides bias information about news sources *in-situ*
+- Provides basic article information and its bias information about news sources *in-situ*
-- Aggregates and displays personal consumption data
+- Aggregates and displays personal consumption and action data on web pages
-- Allows to user to submit their own annotations of a news source as a means of crowdsourcing data

 ## Features

-#### **Personal Informatics Tool**

 - When visiting a news source, a dropdown ribbon will be injected to the top of the webpage that displays information surrounding the user's news-browsing.
 - Displays the basic information of the current news source, the dominant political bias of the users based on current and previous news sources with chart and the user session information.